serenity-is/blog/2018-04-03-hello-react-email-client.md

 ## EmailClient Sample

 StartSharp now comes with a full-featured IMAP based e-mail client written with React.
-It can connect to any e-mail account supporting IMAP protocol, like Gmail, Homail, Yandex, Yahoo in addition to your local mail server.
+It can connect to any e-mail account supporting IMAP protocol, like Gmail, Hotmail, Yandex, Yahoo in addition to your local mail server.

 We use MailKit for connecting to servers.